nguyentn2021/Etherium-Price-Prediction/README.md

 ### 3. Model Evaluation
 #### 3.1 Deep Learning approach
-I developed two multivariate recurrent neural networks for time series prediction using Long Short-Term Memory (LSTM).
+In the project, I developed two multivariate recurrent neural networks for time series prediction using Long Short-Term Memory (LSTM).
 The first model has two LSTM layers, which take our mini-batches as input and return 168 values.
 Next is a dense layer with 50 neurons and the final dense layer that outputs the predicted value.
 Model 2 is like Model 1 but includes three LSTM layers, followed by the Dropout function after each LSTM layer to reduce overfitting.
 In the model evaluation, I found that Model 1 performs better than Model 2.

 ##### Model 1 evaluation:
   - R2 Score:  0.974